atpalmer-clibs/jval/README.md

 This is a C library for representing JSON data structures.

-`main.c` imports `jval/jval.h` and creates a data structure similar to the following:
+`samples/sample1.c` imports `jval/jval.h` and creates a data structure similar to the following:

 ```
     {